isabelc/Organized-Docs/readme.txt

 * Tweak: added links to 2 demos in the description.
 * Maintenance: updated plugin URL in readme.
 * Maintenance: tested and passed for WP 3.9 compatibility.
+* Maintenance: Removed CSS styling for docs-template for better compatibility with Twenty Fourteen Theme.
+See http://isabelcastillo.com/docs/page-is-too-wide-and-not-centered-since-updating-to-1-1-5

 = 1.1.4 =
 * Maintenance: removed unused icons.